-A full description of all assessment requirements, types and due dates is available on your Course Moodle Sites in the Course Outline for each course.
+A full description of all assessment requirements, types and due dates is available in your Course Outline that can be found on your course Moodle sites.

 The Diploma of Science allows students to pursue the following specialisations at UNSW: Anatomy, Biology, Chemistry, Food Science, Genetics, Marine and Coastal Science, Materials Science, Mathematics, Microbiology, Molecular and Cell Biology, Pathology, Pharmacology, Physical Oceanography, Physics, Physiology, and Statistics.